 If you miss a test or a paper deadline, do not contact the instructor or a TA prior to completing the steps described here.
 In case of illness, you must supply a duly completed Verification of Student Illness or Injury form (available at www.illnessverification.utoronto.ca).
 A doctor's note is not acceptable.
 The form must be placed in a sealed envelope, addressed to the instructor, and submitted with your work at class or to your TA during their office hours.
 If a personal or family crisis prevents you from meeting a deadline, you must get a letter from your college registrar (it is a good idea anyway to advise your college registrar if a crisis is interfering with your studies).
-The letter must be placed in a sealed envelope, addressed to the instructor, and submitted with your work at class or to your TA during their office hours.
+The letter must be placed in a sealed envelope, addressed to the instructor work at class or to your TA during their office hours studies.
+The letter must be placed in a sealed envelope, addressed to the instructor, and submitted with your studies.